 Companies and sole proprietors can also reduce taxable income in the current year by charging business related expenses in 4Q that they'd normally take in Q1 of the following year.
 If you expect your business to grow rapidly in the following year, then wait until the following year to load up on capital expenditure.

-If you're having a great business year, simply wait until the new year to cash your November and December checks in January.
+If you're having a great business year, wait until the new year to cash your November and December checks in January.
 Although, there's always a risk the vendor might disappear or go bust before you can cash your check.
 Make sure you know what the time limit is for cashing in a check as well.

 If the Gross Vehicle Weight is 6,000 pounds or less, your first-year write-off is limited to $10,000 ($18,000 with bonus depreciation as limited by the luxury auto limits).
 You can learn more about the tax rules for writing off a vehicle here.

-For example, you could hire your high school son for $3,000 to redesign your website.
-His $3,000 in earnings is tax free.
-Meanwhile, you reduce your taxable income by $3,000 and hopefully get a slick new website while teaching your son about work.
+For example, you could hire your high school son for $6,000 to redesign your website.
+His $6,000 in earnings is tax-free given the standard deduction is much higher.
+Meanwhile, you reduce your taxable income by $5,000.
+Further, you hopefully get a slick new website while teaching your son about work.

-Review Your Flex Spending Account (FSA)
+7) Review Your Flex Spending Account (FSA)

 If you're planning on leaving Corporate America next year, get your physical done this year (usually free under preventative care).
 Also consider going to specialists to treat specific injuries.
 Maybe you need an MRI for a bum knee.
 Maybe you should finally see a pulmonologist for your asthma or COPD.

-Consider Revising Your Withholding
+8) Consider Revising Your Withholding